Burst Pipe Repair Brooklyn, NY

 Is a Burst Pipe an Emergency?

 A burst pipe is an absolute emergency if the pipe is inside your home.
 If you are not home when a pipe bursts, water could fill the interior and cause significant damage to your walls and flooring.
 And once moisture has entered these areas, removal becomes very difficult and could result in mold or mildew.
 Once that occurs, your health and that of your family is now at risk – all from a simple broken pipe.
-If you have a burst pipe, call for emergency plumbing right away!
+If you have a burst pipe, call us for plumbing services right away!

 A broken pipe outside the house may also be critically important if the broken pipe in question supplies all the water to your home.
 A breakage could mean you may not receive sufficient water to maintain proper hygiene, or even that your water source could become contaminated by substances entering the water system through the breakage point.